LavirtheWhiolet/markov-chain-bot-module/README.md

 <!-- exclude from gem -->

-## Bureaucracy

-Gem name: markov_chain_chat_bot
-Version: 0.0.1
-License: Public Domain

-## How to compile
+## How to build

 - Install [Ruby](http://ruby-lang.org) 1.9.1 or latest.
-- Download [peg2rb.rb](https://github.com/LavirtheWhiolet/self-bootstrap/blob/master/peg2rb.rb) from [self-bootstrap](https://github.com/LavirtheWhiolet/self-bootstrap) into this directory.
-If you will not do this then the scripts will try to do it for you.
+- Download ["peg2rb.rb"](https://raw.githubusercontent.com/LavirtheWhiolet/self-bootstrap/master/peg2rb.rb) from ["self-bootstrap"](https://github.com/LavirtheWhiolet/self-bootstrap) into "build" directory.
 - Give command `rake` in this directory.
-- You have got a [Ruby gem](http://rubygems.org/)!
+- You have got a [Ruby gem](http://rubygems.org/) in "build" directory!

 <!-- end -->